Winter on the Oregon / California Coast

-Fish the Wild Rivers of southern Oregon and northern California.
 See the famous Rogue River, along with the lesser known but beautiful Chetco, Sixes, Umpqua, Klamath, and Elk rivers with their legendary Salmon runs.

 The Oregon Dunes National Recreation Area starts at Coos Bay and heads north through Reedsport.
 It is magnificent, massive and can only be found here.
 The best way to see it is by renting an ATV.
 Never been on a dune buggy before?
 Let the experts show you how and then have a great time.
 More information…

 Participate in outdoor activities like boating, kayaking, surfing, windsurfing, nature walks, and hiking along the beach or in the Siskiyou National Forest / Kalmiopsis Wilderness.

 Hikes are available for everyone.
 There are short easy hikes to amazing viewpoints, as well as ones that can challenge even the most experienced.
 Several of the hikes listed include downloadable free files for GPS units or for Google Earth, to make finding your way even easier.
 More information…

 Bicyclists will find less automobile traffic, wide shoulders and lots of places to see, plenty of campsites and an abundance of bike friendly hotels and restaurants.
 Much of US Highway 101 hugs the ocean, offering amazing sights and views from the road while bicycling.
 More information…

 To the north is Reedsport, the headquarters of the Oregon Dunes National Recreation Area; passes through the Bay Area of Coos Bay, North Bend, and Charleston; onto the dramatic views of Port Orford, Gold Beach and Brookings; then continues onto Crescent City, Klamath, Arcata and Eureka.
 Bandon, located in the middle, is home to the famous Bandon Dunes Golf Resort, listed as one of the top five golf courses in the US.

 New visitors to the area may wonder why we define “northern California” as Eureka on north without mentioning San Francisco.
-To those who think that San Francisco is “north California” have never been to the real north California and are in for a real treat.
+To those who think that San Francisco is “north California” have never been to the real north California and are in for a treat.

 It is time to take a relaxing vacation and see how remarkable America can be.